selabs-ur1/VV-ISTIC-TP1/sujet.md

     The real case of backing up data/transferring load is already happening in production.
     They already have sustained methods to apply their update, their new data center installation, etc.

-4. Without reading the paper, we can easily claim that we ***have*** to test any implementations.
+4. Without reading the paper, we can easily claim that we ***have*** to test any implementation.
 The fact that the specification is formal is only a springboard to complete testing.

     As WebAssembly have to code for Javascript, we have to create our own constraint and rule (inexistent in JS).